ipfs-inactive/blog/src/4-registry-mirror/index.md

 #### Work offline/disconnected

 Just like git, `registry-mirror` is able to work offline and/or in a disconnected scenario.
-As long as the module you are looking for exists in the network you are currently in, IPFS would be able to find it through Peer and Content Routing (with a DHT).
+As long as the module you are looking for exists in the network you are currently in, IPFS would be able to find it through its Peer and Content Routing (e.g. with a DHT).

 #### Enable several registries to coexist